luisarizmendi/openshift-edge-demos/demos/placement/doc/02-helm.md

 2. Uncomment the examples of cluster descriptions, add your Edge clusters, and comment out the `local-cluster` entry.
 Commit the changes.
 3. If you don't want to wait, open the Argo CD UI and click `REFRESH APPS` and select `demo-placement-global`.

-You will see how the "hello" app deployed in the `local-cluster` starts being deleted and, at the same time, is deployed in the specified clusters in the `values` file.
+You will see how the "hello" app deployed in the `local-cluster` starts being deleted and, at the same time, is deployed in the specified cluster in the `values` file.

 ## Clean-Up